vietfin/vietfin/CONTRIBUTING.md

 - Make sure your branch is up to date with the `dev` branch of VietFin repository
 - Start your PR title with a [conventional commit](https://www.conventionalcommits.org/en/) tag.
 We use the [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type) and follow this [guideline for git commits](https://deepsource.com/blog/git-best-practices)
-- In the PR description, link to the issue you were working on
+- In the PR description, link to the issue you were working on.

 ### Git Process